About the AAAS-IUSE Initiative

 (b) Producing a blog focused on evidence-based approaches to support systemic change in undergraduate STEM education

-(c) Convening a series of workshops to increase use and knowledge of effective undergraduate STEM education strategies (launching in 2021)
+(c) Convening a series of workshops to increase use and knowledge of effective undergraduate STEM education strategies

 (d) Organizing IUSE proposal preparation webinars